thin-edge/thin-edge.io/docs/src/extend/firmware-management/device-onboarding.md

 sidebar_position: 5
 ---

-Onboarding a new devices involves configuring thin-edge.io to connect to a cloud for the first time.
+Onboarding a new devices involves configuring %%te%% to connect to a cloud for the first time.
 This generally involves the following steps:

 1. Configure the cloud url to connect to
 2. Generate the device certificate (if it does not already exist)